grnbit/Mining-KYH-Standard-42/README.md

 With the FAFT ready to report again in twelve months, these voluntary policies may help to steer international bodies towards a convention that is practical and effective.

 Authors
-Ian Gilmour, COO Parabolic Digital Ltd. Ian joined Parabolic Digital in late 2019 and has a banking and consulting background, with previous employers including HSBC, Deutsche Bank, Standard Chartered, PwC and IBM.
+Ian Gilmour, has a banking and consulting background, with previous employers including HSBC, Deutsche Bank, Standard Chartered, PwC and IBM.

 Thibault Verbiest, Adjunct Professor SKEMA, Previously Head of Regulatory Affairs at Diginex and Member of the Executive Committee at Parabolic Digital Ltd. Thibault has a LLM with the Universite libre de Bruxelles and LLM in International Media Law at the University of San Diego.

-William Santiago, CIO Parabolic Digital Ltd. William joined Parabolic Digital in early 2020 and has worked as a software engineer and technical leader for IBM and was a cyber-security and Blockchain specialist at the Central Bank of Curacao. https://medium.com/@parabolicdigital/guide-to-digital-asset-refining-aml-and-implications-for-hashrate-fe3069b2298f
+William Santiago, CIO GrnBit Digital, William joined Parabolic Digital in early 2020 and has worked as a software engineer and technical leader for IBM and was a cyber-security and Blockchain specialist at the Central Bank of Curacao. https://medium.com/@parabolicdigital/guide-to-digital-asset-refining-aml-and-implications-for-hashrate-fe3069b2298f

 This is a term attributed to Chip Poncy, K2 FIN, see CoinTelegraph article by Kirill Bryanov “Slow but Steady: FATF Review Highlights Crypto Exchanges Struggle to meet AML standards”